deciduously/music/post.md

 // TODO embed octave sound

 It turns out the relationship is physical - to increase any pitch by an octave, you double the frequency.
-It turns out, though, that this fixed ratio actually holds for any arbitrary smaller or larger interval as well.
+Not only that, this fixed ratio actually holds for any arbitrary smaller or larger interval as well.
 This system is called ["equal temperament"](https://en.wikipedia.org/wiki/Equal_temperament) - every pair of adjacent notes has the same ratio, regardless of how you define "adjacent".
 To get halfway to the next octave, you multiply by 1.5 instead of 2.

 To start working with concrete numbers, we need some sort of standard to base everything around.
 Some of the world has settled on [440Hz](https://en.wikipedia.org/wiki/A440_(pitch_standard)) - it's [ISO](https://en.wikipedia.org/wiki/International_Organization_for_Standardization) [16](https://www.iso.org/standard/3601.html), at least.
 It's also apparently called "The Stuttgart Pitch", which is funny.